iamvijaydev/valdat/README.md

 };
 ```
 ## number.min
-Checks if the number has a minimum value of 18.
+Checks if this number has a minimum value of 18.
 ```javascript
 const schema = {
     age: valdat.number().min(18)
 };
 ```
 ## number.max
-Checks if the number has a maximum value of 30.
+Checks if this number has a maximum value of 30.
 ```javascript
 const schema = {
     age: valdat.number().max(30)